 - The decision issued by the Seventh Circuit Courts was extremely detailed.
 The court didn’t agree with any of the arguments presented by OOIDA.
 It was very meticulous in presenting the result in favor of the ELD mandate and left no ambiguity or possibility for the decision to go another way.

 As mentioned earlier, there is no timeline for when the Supreme Court will decide whether it will hear the case or not.
 As of now, the ELD mandate is less than 8 months away.
-Almost all commercial vehicles and drivers, with a few exceptions, will need to have FMCSA-certified ELDs by December 18, 2017.
+Almost all commercial vehicles and drivers, with a few exceptions, will need to have FMCSA-registered ELDs by December 18, 2017.

 Instead of speculating about its future, it is time for fleets to start preparing for the upcoming ELD mandate.
 The process of ELD implementation takes some time for a seamless transition.
 It’s important to plan ahead and give your fleet managers and CMV drivers enough time to get accustomed to ELDs.